AsherPeruscini/genesis/README.md

 #### usage: run
 - open `terminal`
-- navigate to dir where `gulpfile.js` is located.
+- navigate to the pwd, where `gulpfile.js` is located.
 - run `gulp`